shahariarchowdhory/vasp_auto_installer/README.md

 * ⚠️ Don't run it as root - it'll ask for sudo only when needed.
 * ⭐ Don't forget to star if it helped you!

+## ⚙️ Installation Options

+The script will present an interactive menu:

+0) Install All Components
+1) Intel OneAPI (Base Kit + HPC Kit)
+2) VASPKit + VASP
+3) VASP only
+4) VASPKit only
+5) Exit

+Select the desired option to proceed with the installation.

 ## ✨ Functionality

 This script performs the following: